IdentityPython/pysaml2/docs/howto/config.rst

 idp/aa
 ^^^^^^

-Directives that are specific to an IdP or AA service instance
+Directives that are specific to an IdP or AA service instance.

 sign_assertion
 """"""""""""""